 What’s so great about liver?
 For starters, it contains 10 to 100 times the nutrients of muscle meat.
-You know—the stuff that’s normally eaten such as hamburger, chicken breast, etc. It has a large amount of vitamin A, several B vitamins, iron, trace minerals, and CoQ10.
-It’s also a good source of protein.
+You know—the stuff that you normally eat, such as hamburger, chicken breast, etc.

 Grass-fed and pasture-raised animals produce liver with a better nutrient profile, but that doesn’t mean you should skip using liver if you can’t find grass-fed products.

 Although the liver does clean toxins from the body, it is not a storage organ for those toxins.
 If all you can get is conventionally-produced liver, it still has great nutritional benefits.

 In Traditional Chinese Medicine, liver from different animals may have slightly different properties, but many of them are “sweet” in flavor, benefit the liver, benefit eyes/vision, and tonify (or nourish) blood.
 It may be used in cases of “Blood deficiency,” and “Essence deficiency.”

 Even if you don’t have any knowledge of traditional Chinese medicine, it’s easy to understand how eating liver might help a debilitated, fatigued, possibly anemic animal, when it has such a high nutrient content.

 Something to keep in mind if you decide to feed your pets liver: it’s very rich and may cause loose stools if too much is fed.

 Start with about half a tablespoon every few days for a medium-sized dog and watch the stools.
 If they get loose, decrease the frequency of feeding and/or the amount given each time.